MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

 1. On the **Policy created** page select **Done**.
 Leave this window open, as we will be reviewing the Policies page in an upcoming task.

 ## Task 6: Create information barrier policies (PowerShell)

+In this task, you'll use PowerShell to create information barrier policies.
+By following the provided steps, you'll create a policy named **Marketing-LegalFinance** and define the allowed and blocked segments.
+PowerShell provides a flexible and efficient way to manage policies, allowing you to customize information flow within your organization.

 1. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select **Windows PowerShell (Admin)**